James Nightingale (cricketer)

 James Nightingale (10 August 1840 - 9 February 1917) was an English cricketer.
 Nightingale's batting and bowling styles are unknown.
 He was born at Reigate, Surrey.

 Nightingale made a single first-class appearance for Surrey in 1871 against Sussex at The Oval.
 In a match which Surrey won by seven wickets, Nightgale batted once in Surrey's first-innings, ending not out on 2.
 He also bowled four wicketless overs in Sussex's second-innings, conceding 8 runs.
 This was his only first-class appearance.

-He died at the town of his birth on 9 February 1917.
+He died in the town of his birth on 9 February 1917.